 To protect the health and well-being of all who live in or visit the Bahamas, the Bahamian government has implemented a number of Covid-19-related protocols and measures that apply to Bahamian citizens, residents and visitors.

-- Here’s a list of U.S. locations compiled by the Association of Bahamas Marinas, where you can get Covid-19 RT-PCR tests with quick turnaround.
+- Incoming passengers to the Bahamas must show proof of a negative COVID-19 RT-PCR test, taken no more than five (5) days prior to the date of arrival.
+(The day your test is taken is considered day zero.)
+Here’s a list of U.S. locations compiled by the Association of Bahamas Marinas, where you can get Covid-19 RT-PCR tests with quick turnaround.

 - Note that children under the age of 10, private pilots who do not deplane, and commercial pilots and crews who remain overnight in the country are not required to provide a Covid-19 test result.

 - As part of the Health Visa application, you’ll be required to opt-in to COVID-19 health insurance that covers you for the duration of your stay in the Bahamas.
 The cost of insurance is included in the Travel Health Visa application fee.

 - Upon arrival, you must present both your Health Visa and COVID-19 results.
 Failure to produce either of these documents may result in denied entry.

 - Everyone travelling into or within the Bahamas will be required to complete a short, online health survey every day for the first 14 days of their stay.
 This includes your day of departure, if your stay is shorter than 14 days.

 - Five days (96 hours) after arrival, visitors who are staying more than four nights/five days will be required to take a second Rapid COVID-19 antigen test.
 (If you’re leaving on or before day five, you do not need this second test.)